 4. Comment out below section for the SMTP email delivery.
 (Line 58)

-#cat $__scriptPath/certificateExpireWarning.txt $__scriptPath/certificateSummary.txt | mail -s "!!!
+#Comment out if you want to send as WARNING email. #cat $__scriptPath/certificateExpireWarning.txt $__scriptPath/certificateSummary.txt | mail -s "!!!
 [WARNING] Check expired certificates !!!" $__mailTo

 5. Create your CRON job for /path/to/monitorJKS/monitorJKSforWebLogic_Lnx.sh script.
 Running once in a day is just enough.
 Schedule for every midnight.